-The University recognizes that its current rate structure is still not optimized to encourage maximum conservation.
+UConn recognizes that its current rate structure is still not optimized to encourage maximum conservation.
 An inclining rate structure may be considered in the future if necessary to reduce wasteful consumption.
+However, given that off-campus customers now represent a minimal percentage of overall demand, such a change in the rate structure would be of negligible value and is unlikely to occur.